SlowBubble/match-grader/README.md

 - P3: Add interesting plot lines (add in slow mo to let user digest it)
   - Game pt: game pt chances | game pt converted
 - P3: See if I can split up the podcast and put it in later breaks

-## P1

-- Smart replayer

-- Add a stat column for deuce and ad side breakdown

-- Sorting
-  - Sort by descending start time as the last dimension (default when no other dim is specified)
-  - When a column header is pressed, sort and then move to the very bottom for easy replaying purposes.

-### Design sort and filter

-- E2E
-  - Encapsulate them together in select state
-  - Do this selection before passing it to the table and special replayer
-  - Just worry about watch mode; when we filter using stats, we start from the first point, hiding other points
-- How does replaying works if the select state is not the default?
-  - The special replayer checks every 2 seconds whether an end point is passed and move to the next start poing.
-  - Give a buffer of 4 seconds before automatically going to the next point
-  - Need to display the first vs second serve since we will exclude faults when replaying
-  - No need to hide spoilers if non-default select state

-### Create a video with the score

-- Press x to export.
-- M1: Will ask for the video file

-### Design stats impl

-- Slice stats by current game and current set and overall???
-  - Can then use it for things like break pt #2.

-- P2 stats
-  - Num game pts
-  - Game pt conversion %
-  - Num break pts
-  - Break pt conversion %
-  - Num break opportunities

-- Think about what stats to highlight
-  - (e.g. serving stats at the end of a server's game)
-  - If a certain stats have enough sample size and dips below a certain threshold or much worse than the oppo.

-## P2

-- Get some AI generated drone shots in between games
-  - That may allow for adding a mid-match toilet break
-- Store the sort state in url for easier sharing
-- Consider making upDownArrowJumpsToStartTime = true always (remove impl that uses it).
-- Design a better pub-sub for when video time passes a key point.
-- Think of other features for watch mode
-  - Option: Skip the pauses automatically
-  - Option: Skip the single faults
-  - Option: Skip things shorter than 5 seconds.

-- Add UTR or USTA rating

-- Add a column for 1st or 2nd serve
-  - This will allow slicing
-- Remove Score deps from Rally
-  - RallyContext depends on Score, depends on Rally.

-- Bold the border between games and bolder between sets
-- color the table (using thicker right border for the duration)

-- If a serve is modified, confirm if they want to change it for the rest of the points.
-- scoreOverride
-  - Score data can be done with 4 buttons (incre/decrement me or oppo points)

-- Think about a final shot normalized rating columns

-- Undo, Unsave status
-- Project title above menu button
-  - Edit
-  - Show Unsave status

-# Done

-# Design

 ## Watch mode